 You can read more information in our article, "Does life insurance pay out for suicide?".

 Can I get critical illness insurance if I have depression, anxiety or mental illness?

 The simple answer is yes, but it will likely depend on a number of factors such as the severity of your condition, whether you take any medication, how recent your last episode was and whether you have had any suicidal attempts or instances of self-harm.
-We would recommend that you speak to an independent specialist who can use their extensive knowledge to ask the right questions and approach the most suitable insurance company based on the answers you give.
+We would recommend that you speak to a life insurance specialist* who can use their extensive knowledge to ask the right questions and approach the most suitable insurance company based on the answers you give.